openSUSE/news-o-o/_posts/2011-01-29-opensuse-weekly-news-issue-160-is-out.markdown

         [MakeUseOf/Jessica Cam Wong: How To Create Speech Bubbles For Screenshots In GIMP](http://www.makeuseof.com/tag/create-speech-bubbles-screenshots-gimp/)
       **

 Previously we have looked at some tutorials for anyone, new or advanced, to try his/her hand at creating artwork in GIMP because it CAN accomplish phenomenal works, especially in conjunction with other open-source software.
-Here™s a fun tutorial to [cartoonify photos in GIMP](http://www.makeuseof.com/tag/cartoonify-photos-gimp/) (like you see in ads all over the web), here™s another one on [creating image maps](http://www.makeuseof.com/tag/create-image-map-gimp/), and there™s also one on [creating a zoom effect on screenshots](http://www.makeuseof.com/tag/create-simple-zoomed-effect-screenshots-gimp/).
-I™m certainly really excited about GIMP if you can™t tell already. (...)
+Hereâ€™s a fun tutorial to [cartoonify photos in GIMP](http://www.makeuseof.com/tag/cartoonify-photos-gimp/) (like you see in ads all over the web), hereâ€™s another one on [creating image maps](http://www.makeuseof.com/tag/create-image-map-gimp/), and thereâ€™s also one on [creating a zoom effect on screenshots](http://www.makeuseof.com/tag/create-simple-zoomed-effect-screenshots-gimp/).
+Iâ€™m certainly really excited about GIMP if you canâ€™t tell already. (...)

 ### For Commandline/Script Newbies